-- 3.86 General medical services are provided through a number of GP practices across the borough and the Kent and Medway Clinical Commissioning Group (CCG) work with practices across the borough from a strategic perspective to discuss and assess premises plans to ensure that plans will support delivery of sustainable general practice and accommodate growth - In terms of process and governance, GP contractors are responsible for developing premises plans and securing capital funding for premises developments (including working with third party developers).
-Plans are submitted to the CCG for consideration in line with the CCG Estates Strategy and General Practice Premises Development Policy.
-The CCG holds the revenue budget for rent and rates and must therefore approve any premises developments. - 3.88 It should be noted that general practice premises plans are kept under regular review as priorities are subject to change as the CCG must ensure appropriate general medical service capacity is available as part of their commissioning responsibilities and subject to available funding, affordability and value for money.
+3.98 Primary medical care services are provided through a number of GP practices across the borough and the Kent and Medway ICB work with practices across the borough from a strategic perspective to discuss and assess premises plans to ensure that plans will support delivery of sustainable general practice and accommodate growth.

+- 3.99 In terms of process and governance, GP contractors are responsible for developing premises plans and securing capital funding for premises developments (including working with third party developers).
+Plans are submitted to the ICB for consideration in line with the ICB Estates Strategy and General Practice Premises Development Policy.
+The ICB holds the revenue budget for rent and rates and must therefore approve any premises developments. - 3.100 It should be noted that general practice premises plans are kept under regular review as priorities are subject to change as the ICB must ensure appropriate general medical service capacity is available as part of their commissioning responsibilities and subject to available funding, affordability and value for money.

-- 3.89 There are nine Primary Care Networks (PCN's) of GP practices within the West Kent area of the CCG, and each of the 54 practices is aligned to one PCN.
-Each PCN serves between 33-83,000 patients. - 3.90 It is also important to recognise that it is not just the infrastructure impacts from a building perspective, but it is also important to consider the wider issue of workforce and longer term sustainability and resilience of general practices. - 3.91 Within the Tunbridge Wells borough, there are 18 existing General Practices, which fall within three clusters: Tunbridge Wells, Weald, and Tonbridge, as set out in Table 7 below:
+- 3.101 There are nine Primary Care Networks (PCN's) of GP practices within the West Kent area of the ICB, and each of the 52 practices is aligned to a PCN.
+Each PCN serves between 33-83,000 patients. - 3.102 It is also important to recognise that it is not just the infrastructure impacts from a building perspective, but it is also important to consider the wider issue of workforce and longer term sustainability and resilience of general practices. - 3.103 Within the Tunbridge Wells borough, there are 16 existing General Practices, which fall within three Primary Care Networks: Tunbridge Wells, Weald, and Tonbridge, as set out in Table 7 below: